jpavley/SWE-Principles/README.md

 Strategies rooted in values are generally more effective over the long term than strategies rooted in happenstance.
 I would argue that value-less strategics are in point of fact mere tactics, effective only for a short span of time.
 Because we have created strategies based on beneficial values we get maximize the benefits of contributions and problem solving from all our employees, women and men, historically advantaged and disadvantaged, able-bodied and differently abled.

-### Application of Principles, Values, and Strategies to SWE
+### Application of Principles, Values, Strategies to SWE

 I think it's the same for software engineering.
 When our values (simplicity, agility,iteration) are based in principles (Moore's Law, UTM, Economies of Scale, and UNIX Philosophy) we get better, more reliable software.
 When our values are based on personal opinions we get fads, failures, and make phoney progress.